 Confirm the new settings for bond0 are correct and reboot the device.
 Leave the secondary NIC disconnected until the device is back online.

-Fig. 2: Configuration for bond0 set up.
+Figure 2: Configuration for bond0 set up.

 Once the device is up and checking in again, plug the second cable in from the auxiliary NIC to the switch.
-You are set to go.